Daily Journal: 19 March

 And the peace of God, which transcends all understanding, will guard your hearts and your minds in Christ Jesus.

-We can listen to the thoughts and feelings of others, we can listen to our own thoughts, but if either is detrimental to our peace of mind and works against the fruit of the Holy Spirit in us, it’s not right for us to do.
+We can listen to the thoughts and feelings of others, we can listen to our own thoughts, but if either is detrimental to our peace of mind and works against the knowledge of God in our lives and the fruit of the Holy Spirit in us, it’s not right for us.

 Romans 14:17-18 (NIV)